"How can you find anything in here? Why does this cupboard door not shut properly?" These questions made me shudder but they were meant well.

 Now my Mad About Macarons books are floating.
 An ingenious design, it's so easy to install this floating bookcase - and it saves space.

 All the other recipe books are now replaced by a pull-out, sliding drawer.
 This valuable space can now store syrups and alcohols for cooking and baking.
 Underneath, it's an ideal nest to stack up patisserie moulds.

-The pull-out drawers (rather like this one, although I got mine from the Cooke & Lewis range at Castorama in France) are also excellent for storing heavy objects and, as a result, it’s much better for your back.
-They can hold a heavy crock-pot cocotte and other kitchen ‘stuff’, such as essential macaron making equipment: digital scales and an electric mixer.
+The pull-out drawers (I got mine from the Cooke & Lewis range at Castorama in France) are also excellent for storing heavy objects and, as a result, it's much better for your back.
+They can hold a heavy crock-pot cocotte and other kitchen 'stuff', such as essential macaron making equipment: digital scales and an electric mixer.

 Baking trays were even under the pots before.
 Not practical; no wonder the back was having a hard time!
 With a simple change of plan, all baking sheets are now stored vertically and stay in place, thanks to a simple cut-out of non-slip kitchen drawer liner.

 Do you hide bits and bobs under the kitchen sink, too?
-Now, thanks to a pull-out tray on a roller (rather like this one), I can pack in all the little kitchen organisation extras.
+Now, thanks to a pull-out tray on a roller, I can pack in all the little kitchen organisation extras.
 It has changed my life!
 Nothing fancy, just simple and effective.
 An extra shelf was put in on the left side above our Go-Green bucket, recuperated from a shelf taken out to accommodate the sliding shelves above.

 Our main kitchen cupboard is divided with all sweet baking ingredients on the left and on the right, pasta, rice, pulses and flours.
 The spices can now be found easier since I got one of these extra little cupboard shelves from our nearest capital of Sweden store.